Latest Blog Posts

 Welcome to the ALUSB blog, where we proudly showcase news, updates and success stories from one of the best business schools on the African continent!

-The ALUSB MBA Online Intensive Week: Highlights And Takeaways
+The ALUSB EMBA Online Intensive Week: Highlights And Takeaways

-Every 4 months, the ALUSB MBA students travel to Kigali for a week-long “intensive” where they get to connect with their peers and learn directly
+Every 4 months, the ALUSB EMBA students travel to Kigali for a week-long “intensive” where they get to connect with their peers and learn directly

-Successful Online Learning: 10 tips from ALUSB MBA students
+Successful Online Learning: 10 tips from ALUSB EMBA students

-The ALUSB MBA is a blended, part-time programme.
-This means that the MBA is part in person (in Kigali, Rwanda) and part online, where students
+The ALUSB EMBA is a blended, part-time programme.
+This means that the EMBA is part in person (in Kigali, Rwanda) and part online, where students

 10 inspiring pieces of advice from powerful women in business